-This IGD-20 Test had its psychometric properties extensively investigated and several studies have provided satisfactory results at several levels, such as:
+The IGD-20 Test had its psychometric properties extensively investigated and multiple studies have provided satisfactory results at several levels, such as:

-Construct validity (i.e., factorial, convergent); (ii) criterion-related validity; (iii) concurrent validity, (iv) cross-cultural validity.
-The IGD-20 Test has also been shown to be reliable according to several indicators of reliability [all information about the validity of the scale can be found in the original study]
+- (i) Construct validity (i.e., factorial, convergent); (ii) criterion-related validity; (iii) concurrent validity, (iv) cross-cultural validity.
+The IGD-20 Test has also been shown to be reliable according to several indicators of internal consistency [all information about the validity of the scale can be found in the original (study)

-The IGD-20 Test is widely used in research on IGD and several cross-cultural psychometric studies to validate the test in other languages were conducted.
+The IGD-20 Test has been widely used in research on disordered gaming and several cross-cultural psychometric studies were conducted to validate the test in other languages.
 Languages in which the test has been developed so far include:

-If you wish to further develop and validate the IGD-20 Test in another language, please do get in touch with Dr. Halley M. Pontes by email: email@example.com.
+If you wish to further develop and validate the IGD-20 Test in another language, please do get in touch with me via email or any of my social media accounts.